alanphys/BeamSchemeV1/readme.txt

 1) Introduction
 Welcome to BeamScheme

 This software will assist you in extracting 1D profiles from 2D datasets and calculating various parameters on the profiles and 2D dataset.
-BeamScheme can open various image and 2D array file formats such as SNC MapCheck, PTW 720, IBA Matrix and StarTrack, XiO, DICOM, jpg, etc.
+BeamScheme can open various image and 2D array file formats such as SNC MapCheck, PTW 720, IBA Matrix and StarTrack, Eclipse, XiO, DICOM, jpg, etc.

 Parameters such as field size, field centre, penumbra, flatness and symmetry are calculated.
 Profiles can be taken at any angle, offset or thickness.
 Profiles can be exported to a text file or clipboard for further processing.
 Results can be exported to PDF.